 There are future growth areas, such as Roseworthy, that are currently within the EFPA that would be logical to expand as infrastructure investment is occurring right now.

-These areas for growth were identified after consideration of many factors through a multi-criteria analysis, including the opportunity to harness infrastructure investment by the state, and will still need to undergo the rezoning process.
+These areas for growth were identified after consideration of many factors through a multicriteria analysis, including the opportunity to harness infrastructure investment by the state, and will still need to undergo the rezoning process.
 Other areas will not be supported to be removed from the EFPA, such as the Virginia Triangle and areas of scenic beauty and environmental value.

-Any proposed changes to the EFPA must be underpinned by evidence about potential impacts on the viability of primary production, particularly what impact urban development may have on adjoining farming land (noise, dust, odour, spray drift).
-This level of investigation would be undertaken when detailed structure planning is undertaken.
+Any proposed changes to the EFPA must be underpinned by evidence about potential impacts on the viability of primary production.
+Further investigation on interface matters, particularly what impact urban development may have on adjoining farming land (noise, dust, odour, spray drift), will be undertaken during the structure planning process.